Travel Notes: North America - United States - Alaska Travel Notes.

 Alaska gets its name from the Aleut word for mainland.

-The northernmost, and largest, of the United States reaches into the Arctic Ocean and is separated from Russia by the Bering Strait.
+Alaska is known for its vast, rugged wilderness areas, including glaciers, mountains, and forests.
+The largest US state reaches into the Arctic Ocean and is separated from Russia by the Bering Strait.

 The first Europeans to Alaska were the Russians in 1741.
 When the survivors of the expedition returned home with otter skins the following year, they sparked off an exploitation of the fur trade.
 Winters are extremely cold in Russia too.